geordgez/geordgez.github.io/_posts/2017-12-18-linkedin-login-skipping-methods.md

 To get to the browser console, find a blank spot on a web page in your browser window, right-click, and select `Inspect`, `Inspect Element`, or your browser's equivalent in the resulting dropdown menu.
+The console is the terminal-like area where you can enter commands.

 ### Single, permanent fix: uBlock Origin
 Add the following lines in uBlock Origin Settings > My Filters: